 This representation highlights the manner in which non-price factors may become relevant.
 In the context of this model, such persuasive effects may operate through several channels.
 First, through the terms b{xx} and b_x , x_t directly affects utility.
-This could capture phenomena such as a direct aversion to graphic warning labels.
+This could capture phenomena such as a direct aversion to graphic warning labels,12 and it could capture direct aversion to anti-smoking sentiment (as in, e.g., DeCiccia et al., 2008).
 Second, through the term b{ax} , x_t influences the marginal utility generated by additional smoking.
 This could capture news coverage influencing beliefs about the marginal health consequences of smoking or direct increases in the marginal costs of smoking from non-tax dissuasive policies such as place-based restrictions.
 Third, through the term b{Sx} , x_t influences the marginal utility of smoking generated by addictive stock.
-This could capture advertisements that remind the individual of smoking more often, policies that restrict exposure to smoking in public areas, or increased information about or accessibility of smoking cessation aids.
-12
+This could capture advertisements that remind the individual of smoking more often, policies that restrict exposure to smoking in public areas, or increased information about or accessibility of smoking cessation aids.13

-11 For recent empirical evidence on the effects of graphic warning labels on consumption, see Beleche et al. (2018).
+12 For recent empirical evidence on the effects of graphic warning labels on consumption, see Beleche et al. (2018).
 Graphic warning labels are used in other settings as well, and recent field-tests provide empirical evidence that graphic warning labels on sugary drinks can meaningfully decrease consumption (e.g., Roberto et al. 2016).